statechannels/go-nitro/contributing.md

 Contributions to go-nitro are welcome from anyone.

 Magmo (at Consensys Mesh) are developing go-nitro under contract for the Filecoin Foundation.
-As a consequence, we are obligated to maintain a certain level of quality.
+As a consequence, we reserve discretionary veto rights on feature additions, architectural decisions, etc., which may hinder progress toward the specific aims of this contract.

 ## Contribution lifecycle